U.S. Route 50 Alternate (Nevada)

 In the U.S. state of Nevada, U.S. Route 50 Alternate (US 50 Alt., sometimes referred to as US 50A) is an east–west alternate route of U.S. Route 50.
-The highway splits from US 50 in Silver Springs, heading north to Fernley and then southeast to rejoin US 50 west of Fallon.
+The highway splits from US 50 in Silver Springs, heading north to Fernley and then southeast to rejoin US 50 in Leeteville Junction west of Fallon.
 Over the years, the route has held several numerical highway designations.

 Route description

 Alternate US 50 begins in Silver Springs, at the junction of U.S. Route 50 and U.S. Route 95 Alternate.
 From there, the highway overlaps with US 95 Alt. for about 14 mi as it heads north through Lyon County.
 Crossing over the Truckee Canal, US 50A/US 95A enter the city of Fernley on Commerce Way.
 Shortly afterwards, the two routes intersect State Route 427.
 As SR 427 heads west towards Interstate 80 and Wadsworth, US 50A/US 95A turn east to follow Main Street (old US 40) through Downtown Fernley.
 After approximately 1 mi, the two routes intersect Farm District Road (State Route 828) at a roundabout on the east end of town.
 The junction is the site of the former split of the Victory and Lincoln Highways; US 95A turns northeast to join Interstate 80 (old US 40) along the old Victory Highway while US 50A heads southeast following the north branch of the Lincoln Highway.

 Outside of Fernley, Alternate US 50 travels about 10 mi east to pass through the small community of Hazen.
 After that, the highway turns southeast and runs about 7 mi more to its terminus with US 50 at the Leeteville Junction about 9 mi west of downtown Fallon.